Gamify-IT/docs/adr/README.md

-# Application Decision Records
+# Architecture Decision Records

-Contains the _Application Decision Records_, so which general design decisions were chosen and why
+Stores which general design decisions were possible, which were chosen, and why.

 ## [Coding style](coding-style.md)